-Data Retention Policy
+Data Retention Policy and the GDPR

 One of the fundamental principles of the GDPR is that personal data should not be retained for any longer than necessary to accomplish the set business purpose.
-This is of course a good thing to ensure everyone’s privacy as data that is deleted can no longer be (mis)used, exposed, hacked etc. To comply with this principle, organisations need to have appropriate data retention rules and standards in place.
+This is of course a good thing to ensure everyone’s privacy as data that is deleted can no longer be (mis)used, exposed, hacked etc. Therefore, to comply with this principle, organisations need to have appropriate data retention rules and standards in place.
 This is where having a formal Data Retention Policy comes into play.

-A Data Retention Policy outlines the appropriate retention periods for different types of personal data, taking into account the legal and business requirements.
+Moreover, a policy outlines the appropriate retention periods for different types of personal data, taking into account the legal and business requirements.
 It also defines the process for data deletion or destruction, ensuring that personal data is deleted securely and in a timely manner.